-Our friends who we were house sitting for had given us a list of suggested places to visit and we were gradually working through it.
+Our friends, who we were house sitting for, had given us a list of suggested places to visit and we were gradually working through it.
 Some were based in central Melbourne, others involved taking tours (when wine is involved this is wise).
 The Mornington Peninsula was on the list.
 I did a bit of research on the companies that offered tours here and based on excellent reviews, booked to go on the Mornington Peninsula Wine Tour with Melbourne Coastal Touring.
+(Now Melbourne Boutique Tours).

 After an enjoyable day in the Yarra Valley, on a gourmet food and wine tour, Phil and I were looking forward seeing a different region and sampling the wine and food it had to offer.
 We were not disappointed.

 We were picked up at promptly from St Paul’s, just opposite Federation Square, at around 8 am.
 Jason, our driver, tour guide and owner of the company, waited while we finished our McDees breakfast (classy I know, but it was an early start) as we did not want to mess up the clean minivan with our trashy breakfast.
 Although the rest of the group asked where there coffee was.
 Then it was time to hit the road and we headed out of the city.
 Jason used the drive time to get to know the group, who we were, where we were from, and gave us a rundown of the itinerary for the day.
 After a drive of just over an hour, we reached our first stop for the day.